 Overall Support for Cooperation Circles

-- Work with CCs, trustees, the volunteer Baraza team and your supervisor to prepare an annual workplan.
+- Work with CCs, trustees, the North America Leadership Council and your supervisor to prepare an annual workplan.
 The workplan will focus on supporting the cc network, and providing services or programs to address CCs’ needs & desires related to fulfilling URI’s purpose.
-This may include coaching, training, inspiring, linking with other CCs who do similar work in the region or globally, connecting them with other information resources, etc.
+This may include, coaching, problem-solving, brainstorming, celebrating, training, inspiring, linking with other CCs who do similar work in the region or globally, connecting them with other information resources, etc.

 - Implement the workplan and submit two related narrative reports per year.

-- Maintain an effective regional infrastructure that supports CCs in the region in achieving their aims.
+- Maintain effective relationships that support CCs in achieving their aims.

-- Work in consultation with the Regional Leadership Team to develop and implement a strategy for URI growth in the region.
+- Cultivate & promote CC members’ leadership in their circles and in the broad URI network Work in consultation with the Leadership Council to develop and implement a strategy for URI growth in the region.